-Food and celebratory meals are the cornerstones of culture in The Federated States of Micronesia (FSM).
-The gradual change from traditional foods like fish and taro root to imported convenience foods has caused a rise in non-communicable diseases including diabetes and high blood pressure.
+Food and celebratory meals are the cornerstones of culture in the Federated States of Micronesia (FSM).
+The gradual change from traditional foods like fish and taro root to imported convenience foods has caused a rise in non-communicable diseases, including diabetes and high blood pressure.
 FSM health officials attribute the rise of diabetes-related deaths to an influx of processed food.
 As of 2020, 463 million people worldwide suffer from diabetes, with 90% of cases being Type 2.
-The FSM has the world’s highest percentage of diabetics by population in the world; a staggering 37.2 % of people have diabetes in Micronesia.
+The FSM has the world’s highest percentage of diabetics by population in the world; a staggering 37.2% of people have diabetes in Micronesia as of 2013.

 Type 2 diabetes can result in a host of life-threatening complications such as heart disease, high blood pressure and amputations.
 Furthermore, dialysis machines, used to support patients in advanced stages of the disease, are largely inaccessible in the FSM.

 Too Much of a Good Thing?

 The people of the FSM traditionally fished and farmed local crops before World War II.
 The remote location and minimal infrastructure called for physical work to produce food, balancing the intake of nutrients with exercise.
 After the war, the U.S. began to import food to improve relations with its strategically located allies in the FSM.
 Presently, up to 40% of imports are food items.
 For instance, Micronesia imports 12% of canned meat products.

 Micronesians, like all people, particularly those in poverty, consider prices when buying food.
 The median household income was $7,336 as of 2019.
 At this time, most Micronesians earned a living in the agriculture, fishing and tourism industries.
 Today, a combo meal at a fast-food chain can range from $8 to $10 whereas a head of iceberg lettuce alone routinely tops $4 per head.
 Additionally, because the group of islands is remote, the cost of importing goods continues to rise.